Olympic Peninsula, Washington, USA travel guide

 Where to Stay

-Stay at the Olympic Lodge in Port Angeles ($180–$250/night).
-This hotel offers comfortable rooms, an indoor pool, and a convenient location close to the entrance of Olympic National Park and downtown Port Angeles, making it an ideal base for your first night.
+Tonight, stay at the Olympic Lodge in Port Angeles ($150-$250/night).
+It offers comfortable rooms, an indoor pool, and is conveniently located close to the entrance of Olympic National Park and downtown Port Angeles, making it an ideal base for your first night.

 Leif's Tip

-Purchase your Olympic National Park pass ($35/vehicle for 7 days) at the visitor center in Port Angeles before heading up to Hurricane Ridge.
-This will save you time and ensure you're ready to explore.
-Also, download offline maps for the park, as cell service can be spotty.
+Purchase your Olympic National Park pass ($35/vehicle for 7 days) at the entrance station to Hurricane Ridge.
+This will save you time later and ensures you're ready for all your park adventures.
+Also, fill up your gas tank in Port Angeles; stations are sparse once you head deeper into the park.

 Today's Meals

-Breakfast: Grab a quick coffee and pastry at a cafe near SEA Airport, like Seatac Cafe, before hitting the road.Dinner: Dine at Next Door Gastropub in Port Angeles for delicious burgers and craft beers, a perfect reward after a day of travel and mountain air.Lunch: Enjoy a casual lunch at Kokopelli Grill in Port Angeles, known for its Southwestern fare.
-Try their fish tacos!
+Breakfast: Grab a quick breakfast at a coffee shop near SEA Airport, perhaps a pastry and coffee from Starbucks before hitting the road.Dinner: Dine at Next Door Gastropub in Port Angeles for a delicious meal with local ingredients; their burgers and craft beer selection are excellent after a day of travel.Lunch: Enjoy a casual lunch at Kokopelli Grill in Port Angeles, known for its Southwestern-inspired dishes and fresh seafood, try their fish tacos.

 Days 2–7 — Personalized for You